 A manufacturer can apply to supply a medical device that does not comply with the law to protect a patient’s health if there is no legitimate alternative available.
-This is called an exceptional use of a non-CE marked medical device.
+This is called an exceptional use of a non-UKCA marked medical device.
 The same provision may be made for custom-made devices that have not complied with the standard conformity assessment procedure.

 Criteria for exceptional use of non-complying medical devices

 A manufacturer may be able to supply a non-complying medical device for the treatment of a single named patient in exceptional circumstances if:

 - the clinician responsible for the patient’s treatment supports the manufacturer’s application